Fair trading in New Zealand FAQs

 Yes.
 Section 16 of the FTA prohibits any person in trade from forging a trade mark.
 Section 16 also prohibits traders from falsely applying to any goods, and falsely using in relation to the provision of services, any trade mark or sign that would be likely to mislead or deceive consumers.

-Is their a difference between a claim for misleading and deceptive conduct under the FTA and passing off?
+Is there a difference between a claim for misleading and deceptive conduct under the FTA and passing off?

 Yes.
 For example, if trader A brings a claim under section 9 of the FTA against trader B for misleading and deceptive conduct in respect of an unregistered trade mark, trader A must prove two elements: first, that it has reputation or goodwill in its mark, and, second, that there has been a misrepresentation by trader B with the result that consumers are either actually confused or will likely be confused.
 Under the tort of passing off, trader A has to prove an additional third element: it must also show that it has suffered loss or damage as a result of trader B’s misrepresentation.
 In practice, both claims are often brought together.